Transform and filter the `movies_na` data set

 Area charts are based on line charts.
 The area between the x-axis and each line (or the area between lines) is shaded to help highlight the volume of the data.

-In this chapter, we’ll take a look at the horizon chart, an improved version of the ribbon chart, and the streamgraph.
+In this section, we’ll take a look at the horizon chart, an improved version of the ribbon chart, and the streamgraph.
 They are all different takes on the area chart.

 3.1.1 Horizon chart